meziyum/Plant-Disease-Detector-using-VCG-19/README.md

 # run the python file
 python app.py
 ```

-**Copy the Url http://127.0.0.1:5000/ and run on your preferred browser**
+**The application can now be accessed at http://127.0.0.1:5000/ on your preferedd browser**
 ![WhatsApp Image 2021-11-12 at 00 19 18](https://user-images.githubusercontent.com/81116984/141352783-f4eb5a8b-5a86-4c09-a707-93fa50f0b5f8.jpeg)

-## Plant Disease Detection
+## Plant Disease Detector

 Disease detection in plants plays an important role in agriculture as farmers have often to decide
 whether the crop they are harvesting is good enough.
 It is of utmost importance to take these seriously